Training Birds

 • Always ensure access to clean, fresh water.

-• Remove any toxic plants, chemicals, or other hazards from the bird’s environment.
+• Remove toxic plants, fumes, and chemicals from the bird’s environment.

 Providing necessary equipment and supplies